SupportClass/lfg-sublistener/README.md

 If you would like to use this data in another bundle, add the following code to your view/panel:
 ```
 #!javascript
-nodecg.listenFor('subscriber', 'eol-sublistener', callback);
+nodecg.listenFor('subscription', 'eol-sublistener', callback);
 ```
 ... where 'callback' is the name of a function with the signature `function callback(data)`

 ### Use in other bundles' extensions
-If you want to use subscriber events in another bundle's extension, add the following code:
+If you want to use subscription events in another bundle's extension, add the following code:
 ```
 #!javascript
 var sublistener = require('../eol-sublistener');

-sublistener.on('subscriber', function(data) {
+sublistener.on('subscription', function(data) {
     // do work
-    // data.name = Twitch username of subscriber
+    // data.name = Twitch username of subscription
     // data.resub = Boolean
 });
 ```